-God's Big Story helps primary children learn Bible stories and uncover the underlying message of redemption and restoration through a series of illustrated cards and a parent's/teacher's guide stocked with activities, lessons and memory verses.
+God's Big Story helps primary children learn Bible stories and uncover the underlying message of redemption and restoration through a series of illustrated cards and a parent's/teacher's guide stocked with activities, lessons, and memory verses.

-Stories of Hope is a collection of 75 quintessential Bible stories that helps families, churches and volunteers build biblical literacy.
+Stories of Hope is a collection of 75 quintessential Bible stories that helps families, churches, and volunteers build biblical literacy.

 Bible App for Kids is a digital library of Bible stories that brings the Bible to life in a new way for this generation of digital natives.
-Developed in partnership with YouVersion, we have reached millions of children around the world through this digital tool.
+It was developed in partnership with YouVersion, and we have reached more than 100 million children around the world through this digital tool.